IPhone 4: Release

 The iPhone 4 was available for pre-order on June 15, 2010.
-Customers attempting to pre-order the iPhone 4 reported problems with the pre-order process on the US and UK online Apple Stores which crashed due to the surge in traffic.
+Customers attempting to pre-order the iPhone 4 reported problems with the pre-order process on the US and UK online Apple Stores, which crashed due to the surge in traffic.
 The same issue was reported with AT&T and SoftBank, Apple's exclusive partners in the United States and Japan respectively, who suspended advance sales of the iPhone 4 as demand threatened to exceed supply.
 Retail stores were also unable to complete pre-order transactions due to the servers crashing.

 Apple and its partner carriers received 600,000 pre-orders for the iPhone 4 in the first 24 hours, the largest number of pre-orders Apple had received in a single day for any device up to that point.
 Engadget reported that at 20:30 UTC, all iPhone 4 pre-order suppliers had sold out.
 1.7 million iPhone 4 models were sold in its first three days of availability.

 The iPhone 4 was also released through Orange in Tunisia and was available in eight cities at the launch.
 On July 30, 2010, iPhone 4 was made available for sale in Australia, New Zealand and 15 other countries with free bumper cases.
 In South Korea, it was released by KT on September 10.
 In Israel, it was released, too, on September 24, through Cellcom, Pelephone and Orange.
-It was launched in Thailand on September 23 by AIS, DTAC and True Move, and in Malaysia on September 26 in Kuala Lumpur, and nationwide on September 27 according to the website of Maxis.
+It was launched in Thailand on September 23 by AIS, DTAC and True Move, and in Malaysia on September 26 in Kuala Lumpur, and nationwide on September 27 according to the Malaysian service provider Maxis.

 The iPhone 4 was released in South Africa on September 22 on the Vodacom and MTN networks, in very limited quantities.
-The iPhone 4 was launched in Vietnam on September 30 on VinaPhone and Viettel, at first in 3 major cities: Hanoi, Ho Chi Minh City and Da Nang, and then all over the country by the end of October.
+The iPhone 4 was launched in Vietnam on September 30 on VinaPhone and Viettel, at first in three major cities: Hanoi, Ho Chi Minh City and Da Nang, and then all over the country by the end of October.